-Content block - An email was blocked due to its content.
+Content bounce - An email was blocked due to its content.
 In other words, some part of the message content triggered a filter that prevented the message from being delivered.

-Sender block - An email was blocked due to the sender's reputation.
+Sender bounce - An email was blocked due to the sender's reputation.
 This means that the sender has not developed a trusted relationship with the recipient provider.

-When techmail encounters a block error, it logs the error in the database but does not attempt to resend the message, nor does it invalidate the contact email address.
+When techmail encounters this, it logs the error in the database but does not attempt to resend the message, nor does it invalidate the contact email address.

-For additional information, refer to the 'Email bounce handling' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+For additional information, refer to the 'Email bounce handling' section in the Online Help User Guide documentation for the version your site is currently running.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.